bellons91/personal-notes/azure/azure-app-service.md

 ## Autoscaling

-Autoscaling in Azure App Service monitors the resource metrics of a web app as it runs.
+[[azure-app-service-autoscale]] monitors the resource metrics of a web app as it runs.
 It detects situations where other resources are required to handle an increasing workload, and ensures those resources are available before the system becomes overloaded.